Hadrien-Montanelli/choreolab/README.md

 # About
 MATLAB package to compute choreographies.
 The code is used in these two papers:
 - H. Montanelli, N.I.
 Gushterov, Computing planar and spherical choreographies, SIAM J. Appl.
 Dyn.
-Syst., 15 (2016)
+Syst.
+(2016)
 - H. Montanelli, Computing hyperbolic choreographies, Regul.
-Chaotic Dyn., 21 (2016)
+Chaotic Dyn.
+(2016)

 # Installation